johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 on_workspace.json)

 ## Make TJBot Wave Goodbye
-Import this flow from [github](flows/TJBot-ChatBot-NodeRED-Wave.json)
+Import this flow from [github](flows/TJBot-ChatBot-NodeRED-Wave.json) into the Node-RED editor on your TJBot Raspberry Pi.

 0. Turn to the Wave Arm flows.
 1. Click on the tab connected to the inject node.